 -

-Eating patterns change before nutrition habits catch up: Earlier fullness, smaller portions, and skipped snacks are common on GLP-1.
-These changes are why food choices need to be more intentional, not more restrictive.
+Eating patterns change before nutrition habits catch up: Earlier fullness, smaller portions, and skipped snacks are common on GLP-1s.
+These shifts make food choices more intentional, not more restrictive.

 -